The neobanking evolution

 What is a neobank?

-A neobank, sometimes referred to as a 'challenger bank' in the UK, is a nimble financial institute that operates wholly online.
+A neobank, sometimes referred to as 'challenger banks' in the UK, is a nimble financial institute that operates wholly online.

-Neobanks are primarily digital banking platforms that operate without physical branches, but they should not be mistaken for online banks.
-While online banks have a banking charter and offer a wider range of services, including loans, neobanks tend to focus on core banking services that are delivered digitally.
+Unlike the traditional financial institution model, neobanks are primarily digital banking platforms that operate without physical branches, but they should not be mistaken for, what is commonly referred to as an "online bank."
+While online banks have a banking charter and offer a wider range of services, including loans, neobanks tend to focus on core online banking services that are delivered digitally.

-The goal of these fintechs is to offer digital services and apps that streamline the banking experience for consumers, while often focussing on a specific area.
+The goal of these digital banks is to offer digital services and apps that streamline the banking experience for consumers, while often focussing on a specific area.

 Just like traditional banks, neobanks are subject to regulatory requirements and must adhere to the same standards for security, privacy, and financial stability.
-This ensures that neobanks operate in a safe and secure manner, protecting the interests of their customers and the wider financial system.
+This ensures that neobanks operate safely and securely, protecting the interests of their customers and the wider financial system.

 How do neobanks make money?